The hotelier’s ultimate guide to occupancy forecasting

 Hotels in the northeastern United States often see a flurry of high demand in the fall when the picturesque foliage begins to change color.
 As soon as the display is over though, hotels often experience their slowest, most low-demand period of the year.

-A ski resort in the Alps will often see its high and low seasons directly dictated by the level of snowfall that it receives through the winter.
+A ski resort in the Alps will often see its high and low seasons directly dictated by the level of snowfall it receives through the winter.

-To keep this insight actionable over time, many hotels benefit from maintaining a simple, recurring ‘seasonality notes’ file each year, recording factors like unusual weather, changing event calendars, new demand drivers or weaker-than-expected periods.
+To keep this insight actionable over time, many hotels benefit from maintaining a simple, recurring "seasonality notes" file each year, recording factors like unusual weather, changing event calendars, new demand drivers or weaker-than-expected periods.
+These qualitative notes help contextualize future forecasts and explain why seasonal patterns evolve rather than remain fixed.

-Rooms available / sellout constraints
+Rooms available and sellout constraints

-You should also add that sellouts are rare because hotels almost always have rooms that are out of order (OOO) due to routine maintenance cycles, preventative repairs, deep cleaning or light renovation work.
+In the discussion of historical performance above, we conclude with a consideration of upper constraints.
+Sellouts are rare because hotels almost always have rooms that are out of order (OOO) due to routine maintenance cycles, preventative repairs, deep cleaning or light renovation work.

 Even in strong demand periods, these operational realities reduce the number of rooms truly available for sale and should always be factored into a realistic occupancy forecast, especially for newer hoteliers who may otherwise assume full availability is the norm.